Toyota Prius: Second generation (XW20; 2003)

 Production commenced in August 2003 at the Tsutsumi plant in Toyota, Aichi, supplemented in October 2004 with the Fujimatsu plant at Kariya, Aichi.

 The Prius uses an all-electric A/C compressor for cooling, an industry first.
 Combined with a smaller and lighter NiMH battery, the XW20 is more powerful and more efficient than the XW10.
 In the US, the battery pack of 2004 and later models is warrantied for 150000 mi or 10 years in states that have adopted the stricter California emissions control standards, and 100000 mi or 8 years elsewhere.
 The warranty for hybrid components is 100000 mi or 8 years.

 It is classified as a SULEV (Super Ultra Low Emissions Vehicle) and is certified by California Air Resources Board as an "Advanced Technology Partial Zero Emission Vehicle" (AT-PZEV).
+In 2007, the United States Environmental Protection Agency (EPA) and California Air Resources Board (CARB) rated the Prius as among the cleanest vehicles sold in the United States on the basis of smog-forming emissions.